-In 2020, voters in seven states passed ballot measures that secured public funding and forward-looking policies to protect nature near them and help address climate change.
-These measures total $2.2 billion for conservation.
+In 2022, voters in 14 states considered ballot measures secures public funding and forward-looking policies to protect people and nature.
+Seventeen measures passed, totaling more than $7 billion for conservation.

 These ballot measures reflect a wide variety of geographies, environments, and communities.
 The impacts of these successes reach far beyond land and water conservation for biodiversity alone.
 A number of these measures help improve air and water quality and improve access to greenspace, highlighting the important nexus between our 2030 ecological and equity goals.

 New York: The $4.2 billion Clean Water, Clean Air and Green Jobs bond act will pay for projects to protect clean drinking water, reduce air pollution, upgrade infrastructure, reduce climate change impacts including flooding and deadly heat, and conserve natural resources that New Yorkers depend on.
 It will also support 84,000 family sustaining jobs.
 Thirty-five percent of this funding will support projects in disadvantaged communities, those that have been most historically impacted by pollution.

 Cook County, Ill.: The Cook County property tax levy puts $1 billion over 20 years toward expanding and maintaining the Forest Preserves District, which is essential for protecting the Chicago region’s biodiversity.
 This measure will positively impact more than five million residents by sequestering carbon emissions and protecting ecologically significant floodplains in the 70,000-acre district.

 Carbon County, Pa.: The $10 million bond dedicates funding to land and water protection as well as farmland preservation.
 Carbon County includes the Kittatinny Ridge, a biodiversity superhighway of the Appalachian Mountain Range, and one of TNC’s top priorities for protection.